A Bit of History:

 A shallow pan design promotes as much rice as possible to contact the bottom.
 This allows the socarrat to form: the beautiful, crispy part of the rice that sticks to the bottom of the paella pan.
 The socarrat is the most delicious part of the paella and I am forever seeking how to obtain the perfect socarrat crust.

-About the Recipe: Vegetable Paella on the Grill
+About the Recipe: Grilled Vegetable Paella

 I love to grill my paella over hard wood charcoal for the added flavor.
 (If any of my AZ friends throw some orange branches in there; let me know how it turns out).
 The pan also fits so much better on my grilling surface compared to my stovetop gas burners.
 I have also found that keeping the grill temperature between 425 and 450 degrees F yields the best results.